 Alcohol-related offenses, traffic violations, and not paying child support payments are some reasons that may cause driver’s license revocation or suspension in Illinois.
 A license suspension means the state has temporarily withdrawn your driving privileges.
 While a license revocation means your driver’s license has been terminated.
 Driving with a revoked or suspended license in Illinois is a crime and you may face severe penalties.

-The driver's license reinstatement attorneys at Dohman Law Group frequently represent clients charged with driving on a suspended or revoked license in Rolling Meadows, Waukegan, Elgin, Lombard, Aurora, and throughout Illinois.
+The driver's license reinstatement attorneys at Dohman Law Group frequently represent clients charged with driving on a suspended or revoked license in Rolling Meadows, Waukegan, Elgin, Lombard, Aurora, and throughout Chicago, IL.